gpadolina/TimeSeries-notes/TimeSeries/10 - ForecastingHierarchicalOrGroupedTimeSeries.md

 Wickramasuriya show that the matrix P which minimizes the trace of Vh such that SPS = S is given by

 ![equation](https://github.com/gpadolina/TimeSeries-notes/blob/master/TimeSeries/Equations/Matrix%20P%20that%20minimizes%20the%20trace.png)

+Therefore, the optimal reconciled forecasts are given by

+We refer to this as the "MinT" (or Minimum Trace) estimator.